-All pupils take part in P.E, studying at the local sports centres and sports venues.
-At Key Stage 4, outdoor learning replaces Forest School and pupils have the opportunity to work towards a Duke of Edinburgh award.
+All pupils take part in P.E, studying at the local sports centres and sports venues as well as activities such as Archery, Climbing, Mountain Biking.
+At Key Stage 4, Outdoor Learning replaces Forest School and pupils have the opportunity to work towards the John Muir Award in years 9 and 10, transitioning towards the Duke of Edinburgh award in year 11.